 Mrs. Kennedy was pretty rad.
 She did things like donate a year’s salary to the town’s fire company.
 And dressed her staff in colonial garb to serve cake on George Washington’s birthday.
 And recreated Washington’s holiday meal at Christmastime.

-And you thought this page would be super short since the museum is super tiny in the super tiny town of Eastford.
+And you thought this page would be super short since the museum is super tiny in the sparsely populated town of Eastford.
 But really, that’s all I’ve got.
 It’s a little museum with a bunch of old stuff from the town’s storied inn that lots of people stayed at over its lifetime.
-Oh, and here’s the last gaslit street lamp in Eastford which stood in front of the Inn.
+Oh, and here’s the last gas street lamp in Eastford which stood in front of the Inn.

 I was able to “tour” the whole place – with an attentive guide, by the way.
 Yes, I was led around the joint by a kindly docent as if I couldn’t find my way from one corner to the next.
 I found that quite charming, actually.

 There you have it; Eastford has a museum!
-Welcome to the “good” club!
+Welcome to the “good” Connecticut town club!